The Chase Sapphire Reserve® offers plenty of potential value, but knowing where to start can be a challenge.

 The Chase Sapphire Reserve® features a flexible $300 annual travel credit.
 The credit covers all qualifying travel purchases, not just what you book through the Chase Travel portal.

 Plus, the definition of “travel” is loose enough that you should be able to earn the full value relatively quickly.
-It includes not only flights and hotels, but also some purchases that you might not think of like car rentals, cruises, trains, ferries, buses, taxis, tolls, parking garages, and campgrounds.
+It includes not only flights and hotels, but also some purchases that you might not think of as travel, like car rentals, cruises, trains, ferries, buses, taxis, tolls, parking garages, and campgrounds.

 Just keep in mind that you won’t earn any rewards on purchases that use the travel credit.